 - 1. Park the machine on a level surface.

 - 2. Move the motion-control levers outward to the PARK position.

-- 3. Shut off the engine and remove the key.
+- Shut off the engine and remove the key.

-- 4. Clean around the fuel-tank cap.
+- Clean around the fuel-tank cap.

-- 5. Fill the fuel tank to the bottom of the filler neck (Figure 7).
-Do not fill the fuel tank completely full
+- 5. Fill the fuel tank to the bottom of the filler neck (Figure 8).